Unfulfilled Watch Tower Society predictions: 1925: Resurrection of the patriarchs

 With Rutherford now the movement's chief theologian, another round of prophetic revision ensued, this time focusing on 1925.
 In his 1920 booklet Millions Now Living Will Never Die, Rutherford wrote that he expected the ancient patriarchs and prophets, "the faithful ones of old", to be resurrected to earthly life in 1925 as a prelude to a general physical resurrection of faithful followers of God destined for everlasting life on earth.
 He explained:

 This is the Golden Age of which the prophets prophesied and of which the Psalmist sang; and it is the privilege of the student of the divine Word today, by the eye of faith, to see that we are standing at the very portals of that blessed time!
 Let us look up and lift up our heads.
 Deliverance is at the door!

 Rutherford's belief that the patriarchs' return would occur in 1925 was based on his calculations of the Jewish jubilee, counting forward 3500 years from 1575 BCE.
-As the year advanced, he wrote of the urgency of witnessing in the "few remaining months", though he also provided a caution that not all the expected events might occur.
-When that prediction failed, the Watch Tower Society suspended the issuing of prophecies centered on a specific date.
+As the year advanced, he wrote of the urgency of witnessing in the "few remaining months", though he also cautioned that some expected events might not occur.
+When that prediction failed, the Watch Tower Society suspended the issuing of prophecies about specific dates.

-Chryssides concluded: "This expectation was too specific and empirical for the date to be adjusted or the expected event spiritualised.
+Researcher George Chryssides concluded: "This expectation was too specific and empirical for the date to be adjusted or the expected event spiritualised.
 At a convention the following year, Rutherford admitted his error, claiming that the 1925 date was 'merely an expressed opinion'."
-Yet Rutherford did not abandon the prediction.
-In 1929 the Watch Tower Society bought a piece of land in San Diego, California, where a Spanish mansion was built and named Beth Sarim ("house of the Princes").
+However, Rutherford did not completely abandon the concept.
+In 1929 the Watch Tower Society bought a plot of land in San Diego, California, where a Spanish mansion was built and named Beth Sarim ("house of the Princes").

-As late as 1932 Rutherford was still delivering talks about the nearness of the kingdom: he declared that the preaching work of the Witnesses was "coming to a conclusion", that Armageddon was "only a short time away" and that the end was "much less than the length of a generation".
+As late as 1932, Rutherford was still delivering talks about the nearness of the kingdom.
+He declared that the preaching work of the Witnesses was "coming to a conclusion", that Armageddon was "only a short time away" and that the end was "much less than the length of a generation".
 In the late 1930s, Rutherford affirmed his intention that Beth Sarim should accommodate at least some of the returning "princes", and that it should stand as a monument to the organization's firm expectation, although no new date was ever assigned to the expected event.
 The building was sold in 1948 and the doctrine of the return of the prophets dropped in 1950.